Axway/streams-open-docs/content/en/docs/subscribers/subscriber-sse.md

 If the connection is successfully established, Streams shows with a `200 OK` and a _Content-Type: text/event-stream_ responses.

 ## Subscribe to a topic via SSE without provisioning

+This mode is used when the end-user needs to specify the subscription mode.
+An automatic provision will be done with a disposable SSE subscription (deleted after the SSE channel disconnection) configured with the desired subscription mode.

 To subscribe to a topic, open a terminal and run the following cURL command: